savi09/PyBank_PyPoll/README.md

         2. Help understanding While loops https://www.w3schools.com/python/python_while_loops.asp

     2. There is a PNG file labeled PyBank_Analysis_Results.
-This is a picture of the results in the terminal
+This is a picture of the results in the terminal.

     3. financial_analysis.csv is a CSV with the PyBank project results.
 This file was exported using the last section of code.
+This file includes the total months in analysis, total of the profit/losses column, the average change between two months, greatest increase in profits (month and amount of profit), and greatest decrease in profits (month and amount of loss).

-The second project, PyPoll, analyzes voter data of a small, rural town to determine Election results.The original file can be found in PyPoll -> Resources --> election_data.csv
+The second project, PyPoll, analyzes voter data of a small, rural town to determine Election results.The original file can be found in PyPoll -> Resources --> election_data.csv.
+In PyPoll's Analysis folder includes:

+    1. main.py: this is the python script used that led to the results.
+In this script I used the same sources as in PyBank analysis for help with while loops and formatting.

+    2. There is a PNG file labeled PyPoll_Analysis_Results.
+This is a picture of the results in the terminal.

+    3. election_results.csv is a CSV with the PyPoll project results.
+Again, this file was exported using the last section of code.